eggisyum/eggisyum/README.md

  ☁︎ ˚｡⋆｡˚☽˚｡⋆

- no wifi streak of 2 months (ongoing) .

- if i dont see ints, pls just continue !!

 . . . . . . . . . . . . . . . . . . . . . . . .

   ☁︎ ˚｡⋆｡˚☽˚｡⋆